errsole/errsole.js/README.md

 #### Note

 The `meta` function must be the first function in the chain, followed by the desired logging function.

-## Upcoming Features

-**AI Copilot:** When an error occurs, Errsole's AI Copilot identifies the exact location in the code where the error occurred, explains the cause of the error, and suggests a fix.

 ## Useful Links